Do you need a dessert that’s easy to bake, always a crowd pleaser, and that can be made ahead of time? This is the cake you’ve been looking for!

 This is my “go to” cake.
 It’s easy to make, freezes like a dream, and always gets rave reviews!
-We call it Five Flavor Pound Cake because you use five different extract flavors.
-I’ve experimented and you can substitute other flavors instead of the ones I have listed here based on your family’s preferences.
+We call it Five Flavor Pound Cake because you use five different extract flavors to make it super moist and delicious.

-Five Flavor Pound Cake Recipe
+Five Flavor Pound Cake

-- 2 sticks butter or margarine (I think it’s a little better with butter though)
+- 2 sticks butter or margarine

-- ½ cup shortening
+- 1/2 cup shortening

 - 3 cups sugar

-- 5 eggs, well beaten
+- 5 large eggs well beaten

 - 3 cups flour

-- ½ teaspoon baking powder
+- 1/2 teaspoon baking powder

 - 1 cup milk